chemacarceller/NodeJS-mongoTool/README.md

 The update method will also receive an array with the fields to be modified and another array with the modifications in the same order in which the fields were placed in the previous array; it will also receive an array with the fields and values ​​that define the filtering condition for the update

+The insert method will retrieve the next value from the auto-incrementing field and add the document with this data to the collection but only if the primary key constraints are not violated.

+The same applies to the update method; the data will only be updated if it does not violate the restrictions of the primary key.